 - Disney did return to holding cash between 2008 and 2013, with dividends and buybacks amounting to \$2.6 billion less than the FCFE (with a target debt ratio) over this period. - Disney continues to earn a return on capital well in excess of the cost of capital and its stock has doubled over the last two years. - Now, assume that Bob Iger asks you for permission to withhold even more cash to cover future investment needs.
 Are you likely to go along? - a.
 Yes - b.
-No
+No - It is now 2025, and Iger is back again.
+Given what has happened at Disney in recent years, would your judgment be different now?

-Case 2: Vale - Dividends versus FCFE
+CASE 2: VALE - DIVIDENDS VERSUS FCFE